modelab/grasshopper-primer/en/1-foundations/1-6/1_What is a Mesh.md

 We can use the **Mesh Edges** component to get the edges of a mesh outputted according to valence.
 This allows us to locate edges along the boundary of a mesh, or to identify non-manifold edges.
 Sometimes, however, it is more useful to have the full boundary of each face.
 For this, we can use the **Face Boundaries** component.
 This will return a polyline for each face.

 ![IMAGE](images/1-6-1/10_edge-component.png)
 >1.
-A **Mesh Edges** component outputs three sets of edges.
+The **Mesh Edges** component outputs three sets of edges.
 This mesh has 5 naked edges, 1 interior edge, and zero non-manifold edges
 2. The E3 output is empty, because this mesh does not have any non-manifold edges, resulting in an orange wire.
-3. A **Face Boundaries** component outputs one polyline for each face
+3. The **Face Boundaries** component outputs one polyline for each face

 **Face Normals**